francesco-ficarola/cerberus/README.md

 ### First of all, unlock your system ulimit

-Cerberus tries to establish many concurrent connections, thus, to properly work, you have to unlock your OS ulimit values (locked by default).
+Cerberus tries to establish many concurrent HTTP connections, thus, to properly work, you have to unlock your OS ulimit values (locked by default).
 In doing so, Cerberus can use all available physical and logical capacities of your system and network, without any restriction.
 Run the following commands to unlock your ulimits, then check their values:

     # ulimit -c unlimited -n 65536 -u unlimited
     # ulimit -a